openregister/specification/content/item-resource.md

 ***

 ***
-TODO: To determine the set of fields and their value types the user SHOULD use the [Schema resource](/rest-api/schema/).
+TODO: To determine the set of attributes and their value types the user SHOULD use the [Schema resource](/rest-api/schema/).
 ***

 ***
-NOTE: The set of fields MAY be found in the catalogue as well.
+NOTE: The set of attributes MAY be found in the catalogue as well.
 For example, the GOV.UK catalogue is the [Register register](https://register.register.gov.uk/).
 ***